nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/es-mapping.md

 ### Auto-mapping

-Based on the type of the selected field for the mapping, a list of available mapping type is displayed with their properties.
+Based on the type of the selected field for the mapping, a list of available mapping types is displayed with their properties.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Page Providers/Creating Automapping